nstanford5/ERC20/ERC20.md

   })
 ```

 The next piece to add to this function is the `return` call.
-In this case we'll omit the `PAY_EXPR` and track no values.
-We return Boolean here to match the ERC20 spec
+In this case the `PAY_EXPR` is omitted and track no values.
+We return a Boolean here to match the ERC20 spec
 ###### index.rsh
 ```js
   .api_(ERC20.transfer, (to, amount) => {